 - How Do We Transfer Knowledge?

 Lunch and snacks are provided each day.
-Discounted parking is also available for those who park in the adjacent Grand Avenue parking structure.
+Discounted parking is also available for those who park in the adjacent Shops of Grand Avenue parking structure.

 All sessions are Face-to-Face unless otherwise noted.

 Instructor: Mary Kurer

 $375 by Mon., Apr.
 9.

 $395 after Mon., Apr.
 9.